DevRelSquad-blogs/YouTube-Analytics-and-Reporting-APIs/Readme.md

 ## Overview

-This repository contains code examples and instructions on how to use YouTube Analytics and Reporting APIs to unlock insights from your YouTube channel data.
-The examples demonstrate how to set up API credentials using a service account and access key metrics like video views and custom reports.
+This repository contains code examples and instructions on using YouTube Analytics and Reporting APIs to unlock insights from your YouTube channel data.
+The examples demonstrate setting up API credentials using a service account and accessing key metrics like video views and custom reports.

+For additional insights and practical use cases, please see [this article on YouTube Analytics and Reporting API Guide]().

 ## Setup